TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 Gale is expected to voluntarily sacrifice himself, using the orb inside him as a bomb to destroy the Absolute.
 And for this Elminster puts a spell on Gale, by Mystras bidding, which stops the orb from acting up.
 From this point on Gale doesn't have to consume magical artifacts, he just has to die.
 We don't know more and Gale doesn't need to know more.
 He accepts his fate.
-If by his death, Mystra would forgive him, he would sacrifice himself gladly.
+If by his death, Mystra would forgive him, he would sacrifice gladly himself.

-When we first meet this so-called absolute, we learn that it is an elder-brain, a mind-flayer hivemind, dominated by three mortals, using a Netherese artifact, The Crown of Karsus.
+When we first meet this so-called Absolute, we learn that it is an elder-brain, a mind flayer hivemind, dominated by three mortals, using a Netherese artifact, The Crown of Karsus.
 The very crown he used to try and ascend to godhood.
 The Crown that destroyed a whole civilization and threatened reality itself.
 If we prevent Gale from blowing himself up here, he will start contemplating taking the Crown for himself.
 In his misguided bitterness he believes that mortals should really achieve power comparable to the gods.
 So that they wouldn't have to be their playthings.
 Can we blame him?
 He was cast aside by his goddess when he made a mortal mistake, left to fend for himself until his demise seemed of